 Comparing it side by side with other detectors does not bode well for the CR93 though, which consistently has fallen behind other brand flagship models.
 It also lacks a long enough range when driving on highway mode, and beeps often for city mode.

 Whistler CR93, just like the CR90 that came before it, boasts of the wide range of police lasers that it could detect.
 As per its manual, the CR93 is capable of picking up Laser Atlanta Stealth mode, LTI Truspeed S and Laser Ally.
 It also features Radar Signature ID (RSID) and Laser Signature ID (LSID).

 Quick alerts system

 Detection is almost useless in the absence of a quick notification process.
 The Whistler CR93 may not have the widest detection range, but you can count on it to give you alerts ahead of time.
-For police lasers, the Whistler alert duration is noted at the upper two second range.
-Immediate alarms are also applicable for radar bands.
+For police lasers, the Whistler alert duration is noted at the upper two-second range.
+Immediate alarms are also applicable to radar bands.

 Alerts are clear and reliable on the Whistler CR93, including voice alerts.
 You do not have to take a brief look just to figure out what your equipment is getting.
 The voice also informs you of your speed once a signal is detected.